halfflat/arblang-draft/outline/arblang-proposal.md

 let x = { a = 4; }.a; x   # immediate field access evalates to value 4
 with { a = 4; }; a        # a is locally bound to the value 4
 ```

+#### Notes

+The sub-/supertype relationships could be extended to support quantities with a restricted range, exposed in the syntax by an extension of the _type-assertion_ syntax.
+For example, the simplest sort of contrainst, that a value be within some fixed interval, could be represented by syntax such as `a: (-10 m, ∞ m) length`.

 ### Functions